 2) The ``and/or problem'': Since the density matrix has been obtained by tracing over the environment, it represents an improper, not proper, mixture: looking at equation (\ref{12}) there is no way to select (even in some conceptual sense) one of the components of the density matrix versus the others.

 Let us discuss now the problem of revivals.
-In the model, the function $z(t)$ does not die off asymptotically but is multiperiodic, after a very long time the off-diagonal terms become large.
-So that whatever definiteness of the preferred quantity we had won by the end of the measurement interaction turns out in the very long run to have been but a temporary victory.
+In the model, the function $z(t)$ does not die off asymptotically but is multi-periodic, after a very long time the off-diagonal terms become large.
+Whatever definiteness of the values of the preferred quantity we had won by the end of the measurement interaction turns out in the very long run to have been but a temporary victory.
 This is called the problem of revivals (or ``recurrence of coherence'', or ``recoherence'').
 This illustrates that the quantum coherence persists, it was just transferred to the environment and could be measured using global observables.